A Graphical Calculus for Lagrangian Relations: Generators for Lagrangian relations

 \end{theorem}

 \begin{proof} We just have to show that $F$ and $S_a$ can be constructed using these generators.
-The $S_a$ gate and it's colour-reversed version $V_a$ can be obtained by composing a pure morphism with $d_a$ and $d_{-a}$, respectively:
+The $S_a$ gate and its colour-reversed version $V_a$ can be obtained by composing a pure morphism with $d_a$ and $d_{-a}$, respectively:

-We can then obtain $F$ as $S_1 \circ V_1 \circ S_1$, which can be proven as a variation of the familiar `3 CNOT' rule for quantum circuits (see e.g.~\cite[\S 3.2.1]{coecke2008interacting}):
+We can then obtain $F$ as $S_1 \circ V_1 \circ S_1$, which can be proven as a variation of the familiar `3 CNOT' rule for quantum circuits (see e.g.\ ~\cite[\S 3.2.1]{coecke2008interacting}):

 \end{proof}